lampsa/messaging-service/README.md

 ```
 ---
 # Configuration
-The Cloud Agnostic Messaging Service uses the following environment variables for configuration:
+The Cloud Agnostic Messaging Service uses the following environment variables for configuration.
+You can switch between
+different providers by setting the `MESSAGING_SERVICE_PROVIDER` environment variable to the desired provider.
+The following table lists the supported environment variables.
+Since the library currently only supports AWS SQS as the
+service provider, the environment variables are only used by the SQS implementation.

 | Variable                    | Service | Description                                                                         |
 |-----------------------------| --- |-------------------------------------------------------------------------------------|